 Don’t you think you can use this feature and test how different tools operate based on their intensities?
 Well, I did the same, especially on those who weren’t working great for me before.

-TG Pro is compatible with devices that operate on macOS 10.11 or higher (including macOS 12 Monterey), irrespective of its release date.
-In other words, whether it be the classic Mac from 2008 or the most powerful ones known to date, Apple silicon Mac, M1, M1 Pro, and M1 Max, the Temperature Gauge tool is available for you to grab.
+TG Pro is compatible with devices that operate on macOS 10.11 or higher (including macOS 12 Monterey and macOS 13 Ventura), irrespective of its release date.
+In other words, whether it be the classic Mac from 2008 or the most powerful ones known to date, Apple silicon Mac, M2, M1 Ultra, M1, M1 Pro, and M1 Max, the Temperature Gauge tool is available for you to grab.

 Single View with menubar

 Giving you an all-time view of the temperature scene under the hood, is the TG Pro menubar icon in the top-right corner of the screen.
 A single click allows you to quick switch between System, Max, and Auto Max settings, for times when you need an instant cooling boost.

 Apart from giving you a quick shortcut to the different fan speed control options, you also get a full-view display of temperatures at which the different components are operating.